It's inevitable. No matter how careful you are, spills happen.

 - Highly visible safety barriers to keep people out of the spill area

 No matter what type of spill you are controlling, it is helpful to have a spill kit in an all-in-one container, in order to quickly access all the supplies you need.
-Consider having your spill kit on a cart so that it is mobile and easy for anyone to move to the scene of the spill.
+Consider having your spill kit on a cart so that it is mobile and easy to move to the scene of the spill.

 A well-equipped spill kit is an essential part of any company’s health and safety program.
 Choose the right kit for your job site and familiarize yourself with all its contents.
 Make sure to train employees on how to properly use the spill kit and keep it in an easy to access spot that is clearly visible to workers.